ZIQZEE/UTP-Project/README.md

 ### 📌 Featured projects

+**ESG & EMCE Power BI Dashboards** — Student Industrial Project at Maxis Broadband Sdn Bhd, building two Power BI dashboards for sustainability monitoring and network performance.
+See the `SIP` branch for the full project.

 **Superstore Intelligence Dashboard** — an interactive e-commerce BI dashboard built with Streamlit and Plotly, analyzing 9,983 transactions across four years of sales data.
 See the `DV` branch for the full project.

 **Retail Sales Forecasting Using Customer Purchase Behavior** — a data mining project analyzing 1 million retail transactions to predict customer churn and forecast sales with Random Forest models.
 See the `DM` branch for the full project.